On1zuma/Todooli/README.md

 To install these packages, simply run the following command in the correct directory:

     pip install -r requirements.txt

+To know, Todooli is using a custom Bootstrap

 ### Database Configuration